Get insider access

 14 cd/m²

-The Samsung Odyssey Neo G7 has great SDR peak brightness.
-With the Local Dimming on 'High', it gets bright enough to fight glare, but it has an aggressive Automatic Brightness Limiter.
-It's distracting during regular desktop use, as you can see a change in brightness when opening and closing windows, even if you set Local Dimming to 'Low'.
-You can either set the brightness to a really low level, or you can simply disable the local dimming, and the monitor is still bright enough to fight glare:
+The SDR peak brightness is great.
+With the Local Dimming on 'High', it gets bright enough to fight glare, but it has an aggressive Automatic Brightness Limiter that's distracting when you're miniziming and maximizing windows, even with Local Dimming on 'Low', but isn't so much of an issue with static content.
+You can either set the brightness to a really low level, or you can simply disable the local dimming to avoid an aggressive ABL, and the monitor is still bright enough to fight glare:

 • Peak 2% Window: 316 cd/m²